bhuangy/slate/source/index.html.md

 Welcome to the Thermo Fisher Scientific egui Library!
 You can use our library to use a multitude of functions originating from the Monarch project.
 Below are the descriptions of the various functions available, as well as some code examples in the right column.

+## Import from Local File

+1. Go to File>New>New Module
+2. Select "Import .JAR/.AAR Package" and click next.
+3. Enter the path to .aar file and click finish.
+4. Go to File>Project Structure (Ctrl+Shift+Alt+S).
+5. Under "Modules," in left menu, select "app."
+6. Go to "Dependencies tab.
+7. Click the green "+" in the upper right corner.
+8. Select "Module Dependency"
+9. Select the new module from the list.

 ## Import from Github

 Go to JitPack.com.